gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Her eyelids were just starting to lose their battle with gravity when an alarm began to bleat.
-Edson was on his feet and in his jacket before she finished sitting up.
+Benício was on his feet and in his jacket before she finished sitting up.
 "Somethin's comin'," he said,
 frowning at the app in his hand.